What Ways Of Being Are You Choosing?

 At the core of our model is your Existential Assessment of Possibility and Agency, which is our deeply rooted underlying belief about what is possible for ourselves.
 It is a vital conversation that shapes who we are, but it is beyond the scope of this article.
 If you want to learn more about existential beliefs, I am referring to Martin Heidegger’s Moods as described in his book BEING and Time.
 The book “Learned Optimism” by Martin Seligman is also relevant here.

 The core work is the highest leverage area of focus for an individual.
 In my experience, it is the access point to transformational shifts in what you believe to be possible and who you show up as in the world.
 It serves as a launch pad for personal development and, by extension, business development.
-I’ll be writing a separate post on this topic.
+I’ll be writing a separate post on these core limiting beliefs soon.

 A. The Inner Ring